ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

     Actions:           0
     Action information:

-Alternatively, you can also call ``ros2 bag info`` on a bag directory ``subset``, and all bag files within it will be analyzed as one.
+Alternatively, you can also call ``ros2 bag info`` on an individual file, such as ``subset_split/subset_split_0.mcap``, and it will only show information for that portion of the recording; in this case, the first 5 seconds.

 5 Play topic data
 ^^^^^^^^^^^^^^^^^